History of the Duchy of Parma and Piacenza: Turbulence of the revolutionary wars

-The upheavals of the French Revolution and the specter of war compelled Ferdinand to proclaim neutrality, although he clandestinely allied with Austria on May 13, 1794.
-In 1796, Bonaparte was appointed to command the Italian Army, which entered Piacenza on May 7 and secured an armistice on May 9.
+The upheavals of the French Revolution and the specter of war compelled Ferdinand to proclaim neutrality, although he clandestinely allied with Austria on 13 May 1794.
+In 1796, Bonaparte was appointed to command the Italian Army, which entered Piacenza on 7 May and secured an armistice on 9 May.
 Ferdinand was unable to meet the French demands, which included the payment of two million francs, the provision of 1,200 draft horses, 400 for the dragoons, 100 saddles for officers, 1,000 tons of wheat, 500 of oats, 2,000 oxen, and 5,000 pairs of shoes.
-Consequently, Parma was occupied on June 20, yet the duke retained his authority.
+Consequently, Parma was occupied on 20 June, yet the duke retained his authority.
 His circumstances were challenging due to the Jacobins in Lombardy and Reggio Emilia, who regarded the perpetuation of the duchy as a provocation to the republican ethos.
 The duchy held a pivotal position in diplomatic relations between France and Spain, with the latter perceiving itself as the custodian of the duchy due to the duke's lineage.

 With the resumption of conflict between France and Austria, which resulted in a French victory at Marengo in 1800, the duchy, despite its neutral status, was subjected to a continuous influx of troops.
 As a result of diplomatic negotiations between France and Spain, Parma was transferred to French control, allowing them to occupy the entire Po plain in exchange for the Grand Duchy of Tuscany.
 These agreements were formalized in February 1801 through the Treaty of Lunéville, which was subsequently followed by the Treaty of Aranjuez.
 Tuscany was assigned to Duke Ferdinand, who declined to relinquish his authority in Parma.
 Consequently, the two states established the Kingdom of Etruria, which they bestowed upon Ferdinand's son, Louis of Bourbon.
 Ferdinand was permitted to remain in Parma until his death and was placed under French surveillance by Moreau de Saint-Méry.

 In his final moments, Ferdinand designated his son, Louis, as the heir to the Duchy of Parma, appointing Count Francesco Schizzati and Marquis Cesare Ventura as regents.
-He died name=":12" /> with the possibility of poisoning being a contributing factor.
+He died with the possibility of poisoning being a contributing factor.
 The regency, however, was short-lived, lasting only a few days before Moreau de Saint- Méry assumed control of the duchy on behalf of France.